Author: Craig Neil

 That’s blowing a hoolie, and then some.

-Aside from the wind speed, the Butt of Lewis is worth visiting to take a few snaps of the lighthouse that stands guard perilously close to the cliff edge.
+Aside from the wind speed, this part of the island is worth visiting to take a few snaps of the Butt of Lewis lighthouse that stands guard perilously close to the cliff edge.

 Built between 1859 and 1862 by David and Thomas Stevenson (who built many of Scotland’s lighthouses), the Butt of Lewis lighthouse stands 121 feet high and is notable because it was constructed from red brick that was never painted.